Goodbye gem and Ruby installation issues.

 If you need help updating older projects, try these free guides I’ve written:

-If you prefer personalized help, the Ultimate version of Ruby on Mac includes a 30-minute consultation with me (worth $150 on its own), among many other exclusive time-saving features.
+If you prefer personalized help, the Ultimate version of Ruby on Mac includes a 50% discount on the first 30-minute consultation with me (worth $75 on its own), among many other exclusive time-saving features.
+I also offer a “do it for you” service where I will update your legacy project for you.
+The price depends on the project, so contact me with details about your project and what your goal is.

 I’m not a developer and/or I’m new to Mac, will I be able to use Ruby on Mac?